nenosinc/RMScannerView/README.md

     [scannerView setDeviceFlash:AVCaptureFlashMode];

 ## Delegates
-The most important part of the UIScannerView is it's delegate.
+The most important part of the RMScannerView is it's delegate.
 Information is sent to the delegate about scanned barcodes.
 Requests are also sent to the delegate to gather preferences and settings.
 Error messages may also be sent to the delegate.

 ### Gathering Scan Data
 When a barcode is recognized and scanned, this delegate method is called.
 You can use this delegate method to retrieve scan information such as the barcode data and barcode type.
 This method may be continuously called if the `shouldEndSessionAfterFirstSuccessfulScan` delegate method returns NO.